Skip to content

 • Embedding models — turn text into fixed-length float vectors.
 Retrieve uses one to embed the current user message before searching an embedded string storage.

 Every entry in the catalog (models.json) declares which kind it is.
-Asking for an embedding model where a language model is expected — or vice versa — fails fast with a clear error.
+Asking for a model of the wrong kind fails fast with a clear error.
 See Model Management for the full catalog schema.

 Inference engines: how the model actually runs

 An inference engine is the runtime that executes the model against your CPU or GPU.
-Tryll currently ships with three:
+Tryll currently ships three real engines:

 Engine Backend Status